 Polycythemia vera (PV) is a rare but manageable blood cancer.
 About 2 out of every 100,000 people are diagnosed with it.
 It’s most common in people over the age of 60, although people of any age can be affected.

 Your doctor may diagnose PV after a regular blood test.
 Once your doctor reaches this diagnosis, you’ll want to see a hematologist.

-A hematologist is a physician specializing in blood diseases and disorders.
-While any hematologist will be able to help you with your PV, it’s a good idea to ask if they’ve ever treated anyone else with the disease.
+A hematologist is a doctor specializing in blood diseases and disorders.
+Any hematologist may be able to help you with your PV.
+But it’s a good idea to ask if they’ve treated anyone else with this particular disease.

 Once you have a better understanding of the disease, the next step is talking about your treatment.
-Your treatment will be determined by the stage of your disease and your ability to tolerate treatment.
+Your doctor will determine your treatment plan based on the other factors of your disease, your age, and your ability to tolerate treatment.

-Here are some questions related to treatment that you may want to consider asking your hematologist:
+Here are some questions about your particular disease and treatment plan that you may want to ask: